acturtle/cashflower/docs/annuity.rst

 Annuity
 =======

+In an annuity, the policyholder pays a lump sum at the beginning.
+The insurance company pays a payment until the death of the policyholder.

+An example of an annuity is a pension.
+An employee puts aside part of an income each month until the retirement.
+This money is converted into payments paid until the death.

 Solution
 --------

+In this model, we calculate the present value of annuity payments.

 See the full solution below and a more detailed explanation later on.

-In this model, we calculate the present value of annuity payments.

 ..  code-block:: python
     :caption: model.py